Code-Institute-Submissions/TGC-Django-Proj4/README.md

 #### Code/Concept ####

-- Most setup code concept is from Paul KunXin, lecturer from Trent Global, especially settings and delopyment to heroku.
+- Most setup code concept is from Paul KunXin, lecturer from Trent Global, especially settings and delpoyment to heroku.

 #### Fonts ####